GaspiCastello/react-challenge-alkemy/README.md

 # Menu app for a restaurant
+* [Deployed](https://main--gentle-gumdrop-53b945.netlify.app) ->[Config your browser first](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html?lang=en
+)

-This is a React app, part of the front end challenge to enter in the acceleration program of Alkemy
+* This is a React app, part of the front end challenge to enter in the acceleration program of Alkemy

 ## Functionality and scope